Eaternity/eaternity-website/_posts/app/0000-01-01-professional.md

   <div class="row push-top small-push-bottom">
     <div class="col-xs-12 col-sm-offset-1 col-sm-10 col-md-offset-2 col-md-8 text-center">
-      <h1>The smart solution for restaurants</h1>
+      <h1>A smart restaurants advantage</h1>
     </div>
   </div>
   <div class="row big-push-bottom">
     <div class="col-xs-12 col-sm-offset-1 col-sm-10 col-md-offset-2 col-md-8 text-center">
-      <p>We are developing an exciting and impactful software application for restaurants.
-It will revolutionize the way you work in the kitchen by giving you smart insights into your supply chain that benefit people, planet and profit.</p>
+      <p>With this impactful addition for your restaurant, your can revolutionize the way you work in the kitchen.
+Make decisions with smart insights into your supply chain that benefit people, planet and profit.</p>
     </div>
   </div>
 </div>